garrandall/popular-music-data/tracks/just-be-a-man-about-it-toni-braxton.md

 Just be a man about it
 Come and get your things (so come and get your things and leave) And go, baby
-Just be a man about it, ooh yeah, oh
+Just be a man about it, ohyeah, oh

 Can you tell me how